NotKingSnow/hotds2w3/README.md

 q "**What is the gift that Jorah Mormont gives to Daenerys Targaryen in Season 5, Episode 7?**" a "Tyrion Lannister", "Tyrion"

-q "**The High Sparrow references two passages of The Seven-Pointed Star.
+q "**The High Sparrow references two passages of The Seven-Pointed Star when speaking to Olenna Tyrell.
 Name one!**" a "Buggery and Perjury", "Buggery", "Perjury"